MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 ## Task 8: Upgrade the tenant data

-Upgrading data updates the data that is stored in the tables of the tenant database to the schema changes that have been made to tables in application database and extensions.
+Upgrading data updates the data that is stored in the tables of the tenant database to the schema changes that have been made to tables in by application and system application extensions.

 1. To run the data upgrade, use the [Start-NavDataUpgrade](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/start-navdataupgrade) cmdlet: